 Want to race?

-Applications are open for 2017, but you should do a couple things first.
+Applications are closed for 2017, but you should do a couple things first anyway.

 And we’ll close the doors to applications on April 15, 2017.